 Alternative media sources.
 While we expected industry-specific media to be more relevant in our context than the general media (Petkova et al., 2013), we also collected and analyzed general media coverage to test this assumption.
 Specifically, we collected articles from Fortune magazine, a general media outlet with wide readership that publishes more “feature” or profile-style articles (Pfarrer et al., 2010: 1139), using the same process we described above for Red Herring.
 Our search resulted in 4,131 articles.
 Consistent with our expectations, there were 110 firms in our sample that did not receive coverage in Fortune, compared to only 15 in Red Herring.
 The average tenor of the articles from Fortune magazine (mean positivity of 71%) was similar to those found in Red Herring (mean positivity = 73%).

 Using Fortune as the primary media source resulted in 50 celebrity firms, 28 fewer than we identified using Red Herring.
 Using the same analyses described above, we retained support for Hypothesis 3, but lost support for Hypothesis 2.
 We also re-ran our analyses using a combined list of firms identified as celebrities based on either publication, increasing the number of celebrities in our sample to 103.
 Our results were substantively similar to those found in our primary analyses.
-We chose to use the -basedmeasure in our primary analyses because Fortune did not provide coverage for almost a third of the firms in our sample (versus about four percent for Red Herring).
+We chose to use the Red Herring-based measure in our primary analyses because Fortune did not provide coverage for almost a third of the firms in our sample (versus about four percent for Red Herring).

 Different operationalizations of media tenor.
 In addition to the cutoff (mean positivity of media coverage > 75%) we used to measure the positive affective component of celebrity, we conducted additional analyses that incorporated more permissive and more stringent cut-offs: greater than 70% mean positivity, greater than 80% positivity, and the top quartile of positivity in a given year.
 When we reduced the cutoff to 70% (that is, we allowed firms that had mean affective content of 70% to be candidates for celebrity), we saw substantively similar results, with Hypothesis 1 also receiving some support (p < 0.10).
 When we increased the cutoff to 80%, the variance in the number of celebrities was greatly reduced.
 Thirty-nine celebrity firms (50% of the celebrity firms identified) were dropped from the analyses, affecting our support for Hypothesis 2.
 Using the top quartile of media tenor in a given year similarly reduced the variance in the number of celebrities.
 These results suggest that we are using a conservative yet valid cut-off (cf. Pfarrer et al., 2010), and that more stringent cut-offs unduly limit the variance in our celebrity measure.